 The Chicco Keyfit 35 is a reasonably priced infant car seat with better than average crash test analysis scores and a stupidly easy LATCH installation.
 This seat is good quality, especially for the price, is easy to attach the carrier to the base, and features a grippy handle with a good-sized canopy.
 This carrier is on the heavier side, which is a downfall if you plan to use physically carry your carrier from place to place or frequent public transportation in the city.
-However, it is compatible with most of our favorite strollers.
+However, it is compatible with a large variety of our favorite strollers.
 Otherwise, we believe this top-ranking seat is a great option for most families no matter what their goals as the LATCH installation and crash test scores create a seat that is hard to beat.
 The fact that you can save some money is just icing on the cake.Editor's Note: On December 20, 2021, we updated this review with additional details on the testing we do for the most important metrics.
 This information allows for an easier side-by-side comparison of what matters the most.

 Chicco KeyFit 35 Review